 Your number boards will not have batch stickers.
 The timing system will confirm your start time.
 You will be required to hand your number board in at the finish in Scottburgh.
 You will receive your start time via SMS and it can be found on the results boards in the race villages.

 Please go to our GPS Navigation page for all the information you will need.

 The rule of thumb is that there is one watering station per 35km (roughly).
 Day 1 has two watering points.
 Day 2 has three (plus a USN hydration station) and Day 3 has two.
 Their locations will be discussed at the race briefing and can be found on your route profile stickers given to you in your black box at registration.

-Each watering point will serve chilled water and coke.
+Each watering point will serve chilled water and Coke.
 Each table will also have a selection of eats available.
 Each morning at breakfast, you can make sandwiches to carry with you if you feel you require more nutrition for the ride.
-We recommend that you carry your own favourite brand of energy drink, bars, nuts, fruit cake, gels etc.
+We recommend that you carry your own favourite brand of energy bars, nuts, fruit cake, gels etc.

 Your bike will be taken away from you for washing by the Talisman and Cemsa crew as you cross the finish line.
 Remember to stop and remove your GPS device.

 aQuellé will be on the finish line of each stage handing out water so you can rehydrate.
-Clover Vanilla and Chocolate Milk will also be available in the recovery area, and the USN team will be offering recovery drinks.
+Clover vanilla and chocolate milk will also be available in the recovery area, and the USN team will be offering shakes and recovery drinks.
 They will also offer advice to anyone who experienced hydration, sugar and other issues along the route.